Tracking an Interest-only mortgage

 Because the value of an interest-only mortgage does not change while in its interest-only term, you do not need to forecast your mortgage account.

-Adding the liability
+Adding the debt

 Managing your repayments